Codecademy/docs/content/go/concepts/data-types/data-types.md

 ---
 Title: 'Data Types'
-Description: 'Data types are the classifications we give to the different kinds of data that we use in programming.
-In Go, there are seven fundamental data types: Number, String, Boolean, Array, Struct, Slices, Pointers.'
+Description: 'Classifications of data used in everyday programming.
+In Go, there are seven fundamental data types: Number, String, Boolean, Array, Struct, Slices, and Pointers.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'